UAE

 Background

 The UAE has been actively working on boosting Emiratization quotas in the workplace for a decade.
 Prior to 2017, Emiratization quotas were required only in the banking and insurance sectors (4% of the workforce for banks and 5% for the insurance sector).
 In 2016, the government established the Emirati Cadres Competitiveness Council (NAFIS) program aiming at raising the number of Emirati nationals in the private sector through an Emiratization framework requiring employers who fall under the jurisdiction of the Ministry of Human Resources and Emiratizations (MHRE), and with a minimum of 50 employees, to employ UAE nationals at a rate of 2% of the workplace.
-All companies located in the UAE, excluding the free trade zones, fall under the jurisdiction of the MHRE and are required to register with the MHRE and must enroll with NAFIS.
+All Companies located in the UAE, excluding the free trade zones, fall under the jurisdiction of the MHRE and are required to register with the MHRE and must enroll with NAFIS.
 Enrolled employers may benefit from reduced fees payable to the MHRE for work permits as well as a reduction of up to AED 8,000 per month of employer’s pension contributions for each UAE national.

 Key details